Swagatika-Meher/msvsd2bitcomp/README.md

 **5. Open PDK -** Sky130 Library

+**6. ALIGN Tool -** Translate SPICE netlist of an analog circuit to a GDSII layout

 ###### **Pre Layout**
 - Before installing, check whether you are in the root directory:
   ```